PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 Let's see if we can fix this.

-We can fix this by creating an `error.ts` file to gracefully break our app.
+We can fix this by creating an `error.ts` file to break our app gracefully.
 You can read more about Next.js errors [here](https://nextjs.org/docs/app/building-your-application/routing/error-handling)

 Let's create a file called `error.tsx` inside our app folder and paste it into the following code.